Annsmf/sample-facialrecognition/README.md

     **bash run\_facialrecognitionapp.sh** _host\_ip_ _presenter\_view\_app\_name camera\_channel\_name_  &

     -   _host\_ip_: For the Atlas 200 DK developer board, this parameter indicates the IP address of the developer board.
     -   _presenter\_view\_app\_name_: Indicates  **App Name**  displayed on the Presenter Server page, which is user-defined.
 The value of this parameter must be unique on the Presenter Server page, which contains only case-senstive leters, digits, and underscores(_).
-The value is a string of 3-20 characters.
+The number of characters should be 3-20.
     -   _camera\_channel\_name_: Indicates the channel to which a camera belongs.
 The value can be  **Channel-1**  or  **Channel-2**.

         For details, see  **View the Channel to Which a Camera Belongs**  in  [Atlas 200 DK User Guide](https://ascend.huawei.com/documentation).